 Yes, lenders typically have security over real property, plant, machinery and equipment.
 If the land is leasehold property, permission may be required from the lessor for the creation of charge.
 If the security is created via an indenture of mortgage or by way of deposit of title deeds in certain states, it is necessary to register/intimate the same with the local sub-registrar of assurances.
 Further, if security has been created by an Indian company, it is mandatory to register the charge with the Registrar of Companies (RoC).
-The charge created over movable/immovable properties is also required to be registered with the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) and Information Utilities (currently National e-Governance Services Limited).
+The charge created over movable/immovable properties is also required to be registered with the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) and Information Utilities (currently National e-Governance Services Limited), the latter being the repository of information relied upon by financial creditors to establish default in insolvency proceedings.